sys-bio/roadrunner/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.removeRules(vid, forceRegenerate)
    :module: RoadRunner

-   Remove all rules for a variable from the current model.
+   Remove all rules for a variable from the current model, including assignment and rate rules.
    Note that the given variable must have at least one rule in the current model.

    If any global parameters become uninitialized during this process, i.e, has no initial assignment or assignment rule, they will be removed recursively following the rules in removeParameter().